MicrosoftDocs/globalization/globalization/fonts-layout/fonts.md

 ## Font substitution

 The Windows operating system allows for font substitution, but font substitution should be considered a last resort approach.
 Windows font substitution is set with the registry entries under the key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontSubstitutes`.
 The registry entry of “Helvetica” with the value of “Arial,” for instance, indicates to substitute Helvetica font with Arial font; and the registry entry of “Arial,0” with the value of “Arial,161” will substitute Arial with ANSI_CHARSET to Arial with GREEK_CHARSET.

+## Font embedding

+Font embedding is a mechanism that allows fonts used in a document to be stored within the document itself.
+This mechanism is useful when the document is to be shared with others who might not have the font installed on their computer.
+Font embedding is supported by the OpenType and TrueType font formats, but it might not be supported with other font formats.

+In addition to embedding fonts in a document, it's also possible to embed fonts in a web page or package fonts with an application.

+Some TrueType and OpenType fonts are licensed to allow embedding, while others aren't.
+If a font is licensed to allow embedding, the font vendor can specify when and how the font can be used.
+For example, the vendor can specify whether the font can be embedded in a document for viewing only or for editing and viewing purposes.

 ## Font guidelines